lmbxmu/1xN/README.md

   --full                If this parameter exists, prune fully-connected layer.
   --N                   Consecutive N kernels for removal (see paper for details).
   --rearrange           If this parameter exists, filters will be rearranged (see paper for details).
+  --export_onnx         If this parameter exists, export onnx model.
 ```

 ## 2）Filter Rearrangement